kaaengine/kaa/docs/reference/engine.rst

 .. _Scene.camera:
 .. attribute:: Scene.camera

-    A get accessor to the :class:`Camera` object which contains properties and methods for manipulating the camera (moving, rotating, etc.).
+    A get accessor to the :class:`Camera` object of the default view (:ref:`read more about views here <Scene.views>`).
+    Camera object includes properties and methods for manipulating the camera (moving, rotating, etc.).
     See the :class:`Camera` documentation for a full list of available properties and methods.

     .. code-block:: python